rodneyshupe/Cookbook/Recipes/Desserts/Semifreddo.rst

 Directions
 ----------

-1. Roughly chop up three Snickers bars.
-Place them (saving a few pieces) and Dark Chocolate into a mixing bowl over hot water, and slowly melt, moving it around with a whisk occasionally.
+1. Roughly chop three Snickers bars; place them (saving a few pieces) and the Dark Chocolate into a mixing bowl over hot water and slowly melt, moving it around with a whisk occasionally.
-2. Separate four eggs, placing the yolks in one bowl and the whites in another.
-To the bowl with the yolks, add the caster sugar and all the seeds from one vanilla pod.
-Beat the yolks, sugar, and vanilla together until creamy and smooth.
-In another bowl, whip up the double cream until stiff.
-Turning to the bowl with the whites, add a pinch of salt and whisk the whites until they form firm peaks.
-Once the whites have been whisked to peaks, fold them into the yolks and sugar, and then fold in the double cream.
-Whisk the mixture gently, ensuring everything is thoroughly mixed together.
+2. Separate four eggs, yolks in one bowl and whites in another; to the yolks add the caster sugar and all the seeds from one vanilla pod, then beat until creamy and smooth.
+In another bowl whip the double cream until stiff.
+   Add a pinch of salt to the whites and whisk until firm peaks form, then fold the whites into the yolks and sugar and fold in the double cream;
+   whisk gently until everything is thoroughly mixed.
-3. To mix the chocolate with the semifreddo, pour half of the liquid into the chocolate bowl and fold together until mixed.
-Once the first half has been folded in, pour in the rest and fold together once more.
-When all of the chocolate has been mixed in, sprinkle the remaining chocolate bar over the top, and place the semifreddo into the freezer for around two hours to set.
+3. Pour half the liquid into the chocolate bowl and fold together until mixed, then pour in the rest and fold once more; sprinkle the remaining chocolate bar over the top and freeze until set, about two hours.